xTaeko/TaekosBlog/content/post/20210512_UnityShortCuts/index.md

 | Toggle Global/Local   |  X            |

 \
-Again QWERTZ-Keyboard kinda messed with Unitys intention to have it between each other, but you
+Again QWERTZ-Keyboard kinda messes with Unitys intention to have it between each other, but you can change it in your preferences as mentioned before.

 ## Expanding/collapse GameObjects

-While working on a project it will get a lot bigger every commit you make.
+While working on a project it will get a lot bigger every time you commit.
 As well as the depth of some GameObjects increase during the development.
 It can be really annoying to collapse and expand everything every time.
 So I will show you some tricks to save some time while doing so.

 The first shortcut is maybe the most useful and the most recent one I know.
 A friend told be about it while we always use it without intention which got really annoying.

 When you want to collapse or expand ALL objects in your scene or in a specific GameObject you can hold `ALT` while opening/closing it.
-It kinda tell all children to do the same action as the parent.
+It kinda tells all children to do the same action as the parent.
 To indicate it for you, the hand symbol in the tool selection will change to an eye instead of a hand.
 I will show you a quick example (at the right button are the keys I pressed at this time).

 {{< image src="./Collapse_Expand.gif" alt="Example Collapse and Expand while holding ALT Key" position="center" style="width: 500px;">}}

 ## Renaming GameObjects

 There are several ways of renaming a GameObject in Unity.
 You can do it the long way, where you right click on the object and click on rename.
 Or you can do some kind of slow double click.
-Once an object is selected, clicking on this object enable the renaming.
+Once an object is selected, clicking on this object enables the renaming.

 But for those who like to use the keyboard, of course there is a way.
 Some of you already know about it, because it is the same shortcut as it is for the Linux file browser.
 Just press ` F2 ` and you can rename the object you have selected.